9inpachi/notes/architecture/system-design/database-replication.md

 - **Separated by reads and writes**.
 Having a primary database for writes and creating read replicas out of it.
 - **Database sharding**.
 In sharding, the data is divided/partitioned into smaller chunks across multiple database nodes.
-  - In vertical sharding, the data is partitioned by columns.
+  - In **vertical sharding**, the data is partitioned by columns.
 For example, we keep half columns in one database node and half in another.
-  - In horizontal sharding, the data is partitioned by rows.
+  - In **horizontal sharding**, the data is partitioned by rows.
 For example, half of the data rows exist in one database node and half in another.
-  - We then have to another layer of abstraction to point to the right data so the retrieval of data is fast.
+  - After sharding, we have to create another layer of abstraction to point to the right data so the retrieval of data is fast.

 ## Ways to Synchronize Replicated Databases